 We will continue treating reservations held by people that are not able to visit due to restricted numbers the same way that we have been since the first shutdown, over a year ago.
 If your regular reservation is cancelled because your space in not available, it will be held for 2022 and your deposit will be carried forward.

-We will still be contacting everybody scheduled to arrive roughly two weeks ahead of time, for the time being.
+We will still be contacting everybody scheduled to arrive roughly two weeks ahead of time, for the time being, and reinforcing the vaccination requirement.
 We are also asking anybody that has already decided that they do not want to travel and will not be coming this season, for whatever reason, to please let us know as soon as they have decided, even if it is a few months in the future.
 This will make it easier for our office to help other guests who would still like to come.
 We will re-book you for next year and your deposit will be honoured.
 I think it goes without saying that if you are unwell or displaying covid-like symptoms, it is best for you to not travel.